 A little dose of history

-However, Ati-Atihan also harbors religious affiliations which came in much later, only after the Spanish colonial rule of the Philippines started.
+However, Ati-Atihan also harbors religious affiliations which came in much later, only after the start of the Spanish colonial rule of the Philippines.
 Thousands of local Filipinos converted to Christianity during this time and the Ati-Atihan festival saw cultural and religious traditions merge for the first time.
 Over the years, Ati-Atihan has also come to be associated with the Santo Niño (Infant/Baby Jesus) and a big part of the current celebrations revolve around paying respect to him.

 Irrespective of whether these stories are true or not, there’s no denying that the Ati-Atihan brings people together and is one of the best depictions of the Philippines’ spirit!
 If this sounds like something you’d like to experience first-hand, read on to find out more about the fiesta.